nc1BitW/BitWanga-public/README.md

    * Bitcoin (first), then Monero then Liquid (Agnostic) then Crit (ideally)
    * AI
    * www & plugins: Sage, Salesforce, Magento, Odoo, Trello, Github, Gitlab, Jira

-* Security
-   * Very Innovative why to make formal verification simple, with a graph definition of types and transformations

 # Guide line